 The main qualification in the future is not to know things, but being able to do things.
 In order to do things well, you need to learn creative methods and processes far more than you need to know rote information.
 Educational institutions don’t educate creative people by creating more experts, but rather by training reflective practicians and ‘flexperts’ who continually exchange old knowledge for new.
 You need to know how to find, evaluate and process knowledge, but you don’t have to know the knowledge itself until you actually need it.
 The knowledge you will need to know beforehand is a broad, generalist knowledge, where you know enough about a broad range of subjects to be aware of what you don’t yet know about them, but can find out if necessary.
 This broad knowledge base will also allow you to communicate with people with knowledge that is peripheral to your own – something that is increasingly important in a world where more and more development projects are cross-disciplinary It may still be a good idea to have some specialist knowledge, but it should be possible to shift your speciality to another part of your broad knowledge base.
 This is best done if your speciality is weighted heavily towards method skills, like analysis, research, organisation, information seeking and processing, development, design and creative processes, empathy, and storytelling, rather than consisting mainly of specialist knowledge skills.

-My rather pessimistic tone in my last post has been improved a little by having my conviction that there is an inevitability about these changes in learning approach that will, eventually, no matter how hard change is for an organisation, be a matter of an organisation’s survival in a post-industrial world.
+There is an inevitability about these changes to learning approaches that will, eventually, no matter how hard change is for an organisation, be a matter of an organisation’s survival in a post-industrial world.